wa6gz/cs3240-labdemo/README.md

 # cs3240-labdemo
-This is a second edit in the local repo.
+This is my first edit via web interface.